theperiperi/Advent-of-Code-2024/README.md

      Enter the day number to run (1-25): 3
      ```
    - The script will:
-     - Locate the corresponding day folder (`day03/` in this example).
+     - Locate the corresponding day folder (`day03/` in this example)
-     - Execute `part1.py` and print its output.
+     - Execute and time `part1.py` and print its output
-     - Execute `part2.py` and print its output.
+     - Execute and time `part2.py` and print its output
+     - Display the execution time for both parts

 3. **Error Handling**:
    - If an invalid day number (not between 1 and 25) is entered, an error message will prompt you to try again.